-Lesa Lockford (Professor) serves as the department chair, and teaches undergraduate courses in Acting, Voice and Performance Studies, and doctoral courses in Performance Studies; Performance Theory and Method; Qualitative Inquiry and Methods and Gender, Sexuality, and Performativity.
+Lesa Lockford (Professor) serves as the department chair, and teaches undergraduate courses in Acting, Voice, and Performance Studies, and graduate courses in Performance Studies; Performance Theory and Methods; Qualitative Inquiry; and Gender, Sexuality, and Performativity.

-Dr. Lockford is also an affiliated faculty member with both the departments of American Culture Studies and of Women's Studies at Bowling Green State University .
+Dr. Lockford is also an affiliated faculty member with the American Culture Studies program and the Women's Gender, and Sexuality Studies program at Bowling Green State University .